realityexpander/How_to_program_from_ground_up/Hardware.md

    - #### The vacuum tube is voracious because it consumes a lot of power to heat the cathode and generates a lot of excess heat.

 ## The Tiny Transistor
-   - ### BIG IDEA - Instead of using an electrically heated wire and vacuum to control the flow of electricity, we can use a cheap semiconductor material and reduce energy and size by a factor of 100.
+   - ### BIG IDEA — Instead of using an electrically heated wire and vacuum to control the flow of electricity, we can use an economical semiconductor material and reduce energy and size by a factor of 100.

      [<img src="assets/transistor_vs_tube.png" width="400">](https://www.youtube.com/watch?v=DXvAlwMAxiA)